Our top pick for

 Find out more about how you can short The Cato Corporation stock.

-While The Cato Corporation's payout ratio might seem fairly standard, it's worth remembering that The Cato Corporation may be investing much of the rest of its net profits in future growth.
+While The Cato Corporation's payout ratio might seem low, this can signify that The Cato Corporation is investing more in its future growth.

 The Cato Corporation's shares were split on a 3:2 basis on 27 June 2005.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your The Cato Corporation shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for The Cato Corporation shares which in turn could have impacted The Cato Corporation's share price.